leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/09_Additional_Common_Accounting_Transactions_Purchases_from_vendors.md

 </tbody>
 </table>

-When the companyCore Fitness pays the invoice to Easy Clean, *Accounts Payable* is debited to decrease it and *Cash* is credited to decrease it.
-The company’sCore Fitness’ *Accounts Payable* balance becomes zero now that it has paid in full.
+When Core Fitness pays the invoice to Easy Clean, *Accounts Payable* is debited to decrease it and *Cash* is credited to decrease it.
+Core Fitness’ *Accounts Payable* balance becomes zero now that it has paid in full.
 This is shown in the following *Accounts Payable* ledger where transactions \#2 and \#3 are posted.

 <table>
 <thead>